yard

 Many homeowners spread preventives too late in the season.
 Products aimed at young grubs do little against large, late-summer larvae, so always check the timing chart on the label.

 Skipping reseeding after a bad infestation is another mistake.
-Bare soil invites weeds instead of healthy grass, whether you favor Kentucky bluegrass blends or more drought-tolerant centipede lawns.
+Bare soil invites weeds instead of healthy grass, whether you favor Kentucky bluegrass blends or more drought-tolerant centipede grass lawns.

 Never apply multiple grub treatments back to back "just in case."
 Extra applications increase chemical load without improving control and can harm soil life.